In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise: Introduction and main results

+\end{enumerate} On the other hand, when $H_0=1/2$ and $d>1$, it is pointed out in \cite{CH2021} that for \eqref{PAM} to be solvable, the number of Hurst parameters $(H_1,\cdots,H_d)$ that are less than $1/2$ can be at most $1$.

-\end{enumerate} This work (\cite{CH2021}) leaves an interesting open problem: In the case $H_0>1/2$, is \eqref{e.sufficient} necessary or is \eqref{e.necessary} sufficient?
-Or the necessary and sufficient condition takes a completely different form?
-The present work is motivated by these problems and we shall provide a partial answer.
-More specifically, our first main result (Theorem \ref{main_result1}) obtained in this paper is the necessary and sufficient conditions so that $\EE \left [u_n^2(t,x)\right]<\infty$ for all $n$, where $u_n(t,x)$ is the $n$-chaos expansion of the solution candidate to \eqref{PAM}.
-However, we still have difficulty to find the sharp dependence of $\EE \left [u_n^2(t,x)\right] $ on $n$ to obtain the necessary and sufficient conditions for the summability of the chaos expansion of the solution.
-Focusing on $d=1$, our second main result (Theorem \ref{thm_conver}) shows that the first condition $H+2H_0>5/4$ in \eqref{e.necessary} is both necessary and sufficient for \eqref{PAM} to be solvable when $H_0<3/5$ or when $H>1/20$.
-This improves the condition $H+H_0>3/4$ in \eqref{e.sufficient} which is deemed to be sharp.
+One notices that the sufficient condition \eqref{e.sufficient} and the necessary condition \eqref{e.necessary} are different, and this poses an intriguing open question: In situations where $H_0>\frac{1}{2}$, is \eqref{e.sufficient} a necessary condition, or is \eqref{e.necessary} sufficient?
+Put differently, is it possible to find a condition that is both necessary and sufficient?
+This current research is driven by the pursuit of an answer to this problem.
+More specifically, our first main result, as stated in Theorem \ref{main_result1}, gives a necessary and sufficient condition ensuring that $\EE \left [u_n(t,x)^2\right]<\infty$ holds for all values of $n$ and {$(t,x)\in\RR_+\times\RR^d$}.
+Here, $u_n$ denotes the $n$-th chaos expansion of the solution candidate to \eqref{PAM}.
+To obtain the necessary and sufficient condition for \eqref{e.square} to be convergent, we focus on $d=1$.
+Our second primary result, Theorem \ref{thm_conver} asserts that the condition $H+2H_0>\frac{5}{4}$ specified in the first line of \eqref{e.necessary} serves as both necessary and sufficient criterion for the solvability of \eqref{PAM} in two pieces of domains: when $H_0<\frac{3}{5}$ or when $H>\frac{1}{20}$.
+We believe that the above additional condition $H_0<\frac{3}{5}$ or $H>\frac{1}{20}$ is due to some technicality and conjecture that the condition \eqref{Ineq:Key_Cond} is both necessary and sufficient for \eqref{PAM} to be solvable in the case of $d=1$ and $H\leq \frac{1}{2}$.

+In the literature, one usually uses the powerful Hardy-Littlewood-Sobolev inequality to obtain a sufficient condition to ensure that \eqref{e.square} is convergent.
+However, our results demonstrate that the application of this inequality alone cannot give a condition that is both necessary and sufficient.
+We need to combine both the Hardy-Littlewood-Sobolev and the H\"older-Young-Brascamp-Lieb inequalities to arrive at our main results (Theorems \ref{main_result1} and \ref{thm_conver}).
+See Figure \ref{Fig.Area1+2} for an explanation.
+We hope this methodology sheds light on the search of a condition that is both necessary and sufficient.